BlackBerry PlayBook

-The BlackBerry PlayBook was a mini tablet computer developed by BlackBerry and made by Quanta Computer, an original design manufacturer (ODM).
+The BlackBerry PlayBook is a mini tablet computer that was developed by BlackBerry.
+It was manufactured by Quanta Computer, an original design manufacturer (ODM).
 It was first released for sale on April 19, 2011, in Canada and the United States.

-The PlayBook is the first device to run BlackBerry Tablet OS, based on QNX Neutrino, and runs apps developed using Adobe AIR.
+The PlayBook was the first device to run BlackBerry Tablet OS, based on QNX Neutrino, and run apps developed using Adobe AIR.
 It was later announced that the BlackBerry Tablet OS would be merged with the existing BlackBerry OS to produce a new operating system, BlackBerry 10, that would be used universally across BlackBerry's product line.
 A second major revision to the BlackBerry PlayBook OS was released in February 2012.
-The PlayBook also supports Android OS applications, allowing them to be sold and installed through the BlackBerry App World store.
+The PlayBook also supported Android OS applications, allowing them to be sold and installed through the BlackBerry App World store.

-Early reviews were mixed saying that although the hardware was good, several features were missing.
-Shipments totaled approximately 500,000 units during the first quarter of sales and 200,000 in the following quarter.
+Early reviews were mixed, saying that the hardware was good, but several features were missing.
+Shipments totaled about 500,000 units in the first quarter of sales, and 200,000 the following quarter.
 Many of the 700,000 units shipped to retailers allegedly remained on the shelves for months, prompting BlackBerry to introduce dramatic price reductions in November 2011 to increase sales.
-Sales rebounded following the price cuts, with BlackBerry shipping approximately 2.5 million BlackBerry PlayBooks by June 1, 2013.
-At the end of that same month, the CEO announced the platform would not be further developed.
+Sales rebounded following the price cuts, with BlackBerry shipping about 2.5 million BlackBerry PlayBooks by June 1, 2013.
+At the end of that month, the CEO announced the platform would not be further developed.